veeral-patel/incidents/README.md

 ## Why INCIDENTS?

-Investigations are tree-like: a piece of malware may spawn an enterprise-wide sweep, which may find another piece of malware, which may spawn another sweep, and so on.
+Investigations are tree-like: a piece of malware may spawn an enterprise-wide sweep, which may find a related piece of malware, which may spawn another sweep, and so on.

 Unfortunately, existing ticketing systems -- like TheHive and JIRA -- don't let you create subtickets of subtickets.
 So effectively your